15 Great Ideas For Your Summer

 3. Train to be a lifeguard through the American Red Cross or YMCA—the positions are in demand and pay well.

-4. Apply for a summer Grub Street writing fellowship.
+4. Sign up for a Grub Street writing class.

 5. Curious about biomedical research?
 Attend the Penn Biomedical Research Academy.